esphome/esphome-devices/_devices/Feit-BPDIM-WIFI-2/Feit-BPDIM-WIFI-2.md

 Please take note that you will likely have to figure out how to reach the pins and do a serial firmware flash if the device is newer than March 2020.
 The tuya-convert method is non-functional with the most recent Tuya firmware.
+I have followed the method described [here](https://community.smartthings.com/t/costco-cheap-feit-smart-dimmer-wifi/208142) to perform a serial flash.
+It works as expected.

 I split these files myself, but the salient points are re-joined here.
 You will need to include your own WiFi, etc.